YZ-Shiao/MagShield/readme.md

 ### Prepare SMPL body model

-Download SMPL model from [their official webset](https://smpl.is.tue.mpg.de).
+Download SMPL model from [here](https://smpl.is.tue.mpg.de).
 You should download the version 1.0.0 for Python 2.7 (10 shape PCs).
 Rename and put the male model file into `models/SMPL_male.pkl`.

 ### Prepare network weights of inertial posers